floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_execute.md

 ## Permissions

-For being able to access the endpoint, the user needs to have the privilege `cluster:admin:searchguard:tenant:signals:watch/execute` for the currently selected tenant.
+For being able to access the endpoint, the user needs to have the privileges `cluster:admin:searchguard:tenant:signals:watch/execute` and `cluster:admin:searchguard:tenant:signals:watch/generic_execute` for the currently selected tenant.

 This permission is included in the following [built-in action groups](security_permissions.md):